DmitryPustovit/AutoBack/README.md

 AutoBack
 ========
 AutoBack was created to make sure that a developer or an average computer user never looses their files.
-This is done by creating hotkeys such as Ctrl S which is the default save hot key and asignign it to automatically backup a selected folder.
+This is done by creating hotkeys such as Ctrl S which is the default save hot key and assigning it to automatically backup a selected folder.

 Tech Specs
 ==========
 Written in C# using the .net framework.
-Originally writen in Visual Studios 2013 Express.
+Originally written in Visual Studios 2013 Express.

 Update